 - Default Page (“D” next to Edit): Make an additional web page the default web page

-- The Confirmation tracking is allowing you to track who actually bought and got to the confirmation screen
+- The Confirmation tracking tracks who actually bought and got to the confirmation screen

 Replace the default messages with unique messages, to match your event or company voice.
 Each message can be changed by selecting Edit.
 Be mindful of your text color when editing messages - if your web page has a dark background, text should be made white or a light color.
 Select Preview to see how the message will appear on the page.